Hello Garci scandal: Other evidence

 Rashma Hali, an electoral official from Basilan claims that Arroyo is related to a kidnapping operation.
 Michael Zuce claimed that he was present in an incident where Arroyo allegedly bribed officials from the Commission on Elections.
 Retired general Francisco Gudani claimed that he can prove military involvement in Arroyo's alleged acts of electoral fraud.
 Roberto Verzola, leader of the Philippine Greens and an IT expert, claimed that Gloria Macapagal Arroyo cheated and the citizens' election watchdog, National Citizens' Movement for Free Elections (Namfrel) was involved.
 Jay Carizo, from the Institute for Popular Democracy, developed the election cheating indicators.
 Other sources claimed fraud in several other government positions, as well as the murder of political opponents by incumbents.
 There were eyewitness claims as well.
 Loren Legarda claimed that she had evidence of being cheated by Noli de Castro, who won the vice presidency in 2004.

 Fraud techniques

-A new fraud technique involves the manipulating the election return or ER, which is a summary of the votes in precincts.
-Evidence exists showing that the 32,000 sets of overprinted ER's of the Commission on Elections could manipulate an election by as much as three million votes.
+A new fraud technique involves manipulating the election return or ER, which is a summary of the votes in precincts.
+Evidence exists showing that the 32,000 sets of overprinted ERs of the Commission on Elections could manipulate an election by as much as three million votes.
 Such number of votes could change a result.